geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Yeah, I just need to use it right because of LRU and other stuff.
 Well, it's not going to free the LRU.
 I mean, you can free the LRU.
-So what I did is I also...
+So what I did is I also..
 Free LRU, then I hit other errors.
 That's what I posted.
 No, no, other thing about the driver, not your code.